Skip to main content

 What Does A UX Designer Do?

-Whenever someone interacts with a product or service, they experience it as a user.
-UX impacts how we feel about products, how we use them, and whether or not we can complete tasks or solve problems.
+design touches all facets of design—research, branding, usability, and functionality.
+It shapes how we feel about products, how we use them, and whether we can complete tasks or solve problems.

-User experience architect Don Norman coined the term “UX design” in 1990 while working for Apple.
-He used “UX” to describe all aspects of a user's experience with products, with the goal of creating seamless user journeys.
+User experience architect Don Norman coined the term “UX design” in the early 1990s while working for Apple, using “UX” to describe all aspects of a user’s experience with a product.

 Everyday UX design

-Every time you use an app, scroll through a website, or complete a task online, it’s likely that a UX designer has carefully crafted your experience.
-Whether your interaction with the product is satisfying or agonizing comes back to UX design.
+Every time you use an app, scroll through a website, or complete a task online, a UX designer has likely crafted your experience.
+Whether the interaction is satisfying or agonizing comes back to UX design.

 • A food box company that saves your payment information and favorite orders for a one-click, seamless purchase.